bradford-hamilton/Ruby-On-Quails/guides/source/association_basics.md

 end
 ```

-Rails passes the object being added or removed to the callback.
+Quails passes the object being added or removed to the callback.

 You can stack callbacks on a single event by passing them as an array: